alces-software/flight-appliance-docs/docs/source/launch-aws/launching_on_aws.rst

 How much will it cost?
 ----------------------

-The Alces Flight software appliance itself it free; however, you're likely to incur costs when running a cluster on AWS resources.
+The Alces Flight software appliance itself is free; however, you're likely to incur costs when running a cluster on AWS resources.
 Charges typically fall into the following categories:

  - `EC2 <https://aws.amazon.com/ec2/>`_ charges for running instances (your login and compute nodes)
  - `EBS <https://aws.amazon.com/ebs/>`_ charges for shared cluster filesystem capacity